Agent Skills: Phoenix llms.txt Maintenance

 • Developer tools (Coding Agents, MCP Server)

-Exclude — content agents cannot use or does not help them:
+Exclude — content agents cannot use:

 • Interactive demos and sandbox links (e.g., Phoenix Demo) — agents cannot interact with live demos